UniversalDependencies/docs/_yi/template-index.md

   * obl:agent for agents of passive verbs
   * obl:arg for dative objects

----
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

----

 ## Treebanks

 There is [one](../treebanks/yi-comparison.html) Yiddish UD treebanks:

   * [Yiddish-YiTB](../treebanks/yi_yitb/index.html)

----
-**Instruction**: Treebank-specific pages are generated automatically from the README file in the treebank repository and from the data in the latest release.
-Link to the respective `*-index.html` page in the `treebanks` folder, using the language code and the treebank code in the file name.

----